iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 	- The `FeedAPIChallenge` folder contains the production types, including the `RemoteFeedLoader` and dependencies for requesting and loading the feed remotely.

 		- ⚠️ Important: ***You should only change the `RemoteFeedLoader.swift` file to implement the `load` method.***

+		- Do not change any other files in the target.

 	- The `Tests` folder contains the test cases.

 		- ⚠️ Important: ***You should only change the `LoadFeedFromRemoteUseCaseTests.swift` file to implement all test cases.***

+		- Do not change any other files in the test target.

 	- Do not change the indentation in the project.